lu4p/ToRat/README.md

 ## Current Features
 ### Architecture
-- RPC (Remote procedure Call) based communication for easy addition of new functionallity
+- RPC (Remote procedure Call) based communication for easy addition of new functionality
 - Automatic upx leads to client binaries of ~6MB with embedded Tor
 - sqlite via gorm for storing information about the clients
 - client is obfuscated via [garble](https://github.com/burrowers/garble)